-This course covers selected works in early American literature from 1865 to the present.
+This course covers selected works in British literature from the Romantic Period to the present.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
-Upon completion, students should be able to analyze and interpret literary works in their historical and cultural contexts.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Humanities/Fine arts.
-This is a Universal General Education Transfer Component (UGETC) course
+Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Humanities/Fine Arts.